 By the end of this tutorial you’ll be running your own OpenVPN server, and have a client configuration file ready to download to connect to this network.

 This tutorial requires root access.
-On DigitalOcean, access the server as the default freebsd user, then access the root shell:
+In this tutorial, the server we use refers to a default freebsd user, then access to the root shell:

 Installing OpenVPN with the

 pkg system is quite simple.
 Simply run these commands to update the package lists and install the VPN software: